 I situate my research at the intersection of emerging media, media effects, and computational social science.
 Currently, I am pursuing two major lines of research.
 First, today’s media landscape is characterized by an increasing prevalence of visual media.
-My research is among the pioneering attempts in the field of communication to apply cutting-edge computer vision methods, such as facial recognition and computational aesthetics, to investigate the production, diffusion, and effects of digital visual media.
-My second line of scholarship focuses on science communication, especially public reactions to emerging artificial intelligence technologies, such as facial recognition, self-driving cars, and job automation.
+My research is among the pioneering attempts to apply computer vision methods, such as facial recognition and computational aesthetics, to investigate the production, diffusion, and effects of digital visual media.
+My second line of scholarship focuses on science communication, especially public reactions to emerging artificial intelligence technologies, such as facial recognition, self-driving cars, and the automation of jobs.

 Applying computer vision techniques such as facial recognition and emotional analysis, this study examines 13,026 images from 15 news websites about the two candidates (Clinton and Trump) in the 2016 U.S. presidential election.
 By comparing visual coverage of these two candidates in media outlets across the liberal–conservative spectrum, this study revealed the specific visual representations adopted by partisan media to reflect their ideological positions.
 In addition, this study also recruited crowdsourced workers to investigate which visual features could indeed influence audience perceptions of candidates.
 This research contributes to our field by simultaneously advancing theories in visual bias as well as methods of analyzing visual data on a large scale.